asjad99/asjad99/README.md

 > "80% of all information created today is unstructured (free text with little structural explanation).
 In 2017 alone the information created was expected to be greater than the previous 5000 years combined.
 In addition to sheer volume, the rate of information creation is accelerating rapidly, 10x per year by 2025, which is also the year each human is expected to interact with connected devices nearly 5000 times each day."

 Language understanding remains an ongoing challenge, and Search is not a solved problem.
 I have been involved in various academic and industry projects related to information retreival/knowledge discovery.
-I'm interested in exploring applications of  machine learning to understand language, particularly problems like [Few-Shot Text Classification](), [Summarization](), [Automated Question Answering]() and [Transfer Learning]().
+I'm interested in exploring applications of  machine learning to understand language, particularly problems like [Few-Shot Text Classification], [Summarization], [Automated Question Answering] and [Transfer Learning].

 - [Latent Semantic Indexing]() - Scalable Semantic Search using Topic Modeling in Apache Spark  [[Blog Post](https://www.asjadk.io/semantic_search/)]
 - [know-how-mining](https://github.com/asjad99/know-how-mining) - Extract Know-how from text using word2vec  [ [Paper](https://link.springer.com/chapter/10.1007/978-3-319-69904-2_6)]